Nonlinear photoconductivities and quantum geometry of chiral multifold fermions: Numerical calculations

 {\it Linear injection current.} The linear injection conductivity spectra are shown in Fig. \ref{fig:tpfall} (a).
 The $xzx$ and $zxx$ components are both linear with photon frequency.
 The linear injection conductivity is related to the quantum metric $g^{ba}$.
 In Fig. \ref{fig:tpfmetric} (a), $g^{zx}$ and $g^{xx}$ are plotted as a function of $k_z$.
 The metric element $g^{xx}$ shows a more drastic change near the node $k_z=0$, while $g^{zx}$ is zero along $k_z$.
 As shown in Fig. \ref{fig:tpfmetric} (b), $g^{zx}$ on the $k_z=0$ plane is an odd function in $k_x$.
 Therefore, the integration over the plane is zero.
 For linear injection conductivity ${\sigma_{inj}^{xzx}}^L$, $g^{zx}$ is multiplied by $\Delta_{mn}^x$, which is also an odd function, and the momentum space integration gives rise to nonvanishing values, as shown in Fig. \ref{fig:tpfall} (a).
 The distribution of $g^{xx}$ on the $k_z=0$ plane is shown in Fig. \ref{fig:tpfmetric} (c).
 For linear injection conductivity ${\sigma_{inj}^{zxx}}^L$, $g^{xx}$ is multiplied by $\Delta_{mn}^z$, which is a constant because the Hamiltonian is linear in $k_z$.
 The values are all positive.
 Thus, ${\sigma_{inj}^{zxx}}^L$ is proportional to the momentum space integration of the quantum metric $g^{xx}$.

 {\it Circular injection current.} The circular injection conductivity is shown in Fig. \ref{fig:tpfall} (b), which is related to the Berry curvature.
 The Berry curvature is an antisymmetric tensor and thus its diagonal elements $\Omega^{aa}$ vanish.
 Therefore, only the nondiagonal element $\Omega^{zx}$ of Berry curvature is shown in Fig. \ref{fig:tpfmetric} (d).
-Clearly, $\Omega^{zx}$ is odd in $k_y$.
-Thus, when multiplied by $\Delta_{mn}^y$, the integral gives rise to nonvanishing circular injection current element in Fig. \ref{fig:tpfall} (b).
-When the photon frequency is larger than the chemical potential, the value saturates at $\sim$0.65.
+Clearly, $\Omega^{zx}$ is {approximately} odd in $k_y$.
+Thus, when multiplied by $\Delta_{mn}^y$, the integral gives rise to nonvanishing circular injection current element in Fig. \ref{fig:tpfall} (b). {The $C_4$ symmetry requires that $\Omega^{zx}(-k_x,-k_y)=-\Omega^{zx}(k_x,k_y)$, but does not guarantee that $\Omega^{zx}(k_x,-k_y)=-\Omega^{zx}(k_x,k_y)$.
+The analysis is given in Appendix \ref{app:sym}.} When the photon frequency is larger than the chemical potential, the value saturates at $\sim$0.65.
 This value is close to one-third of the topological charge for TPF.
 When taking the trace of the injection conductivity tensor, the value is close to the Chern number, $albeit$, with slight deviation.
 The deviation results from the nonzero Chern number between each pair of bands for the quadratic Hamiltonian.
 In Fig. \ref{fig:tpfcpge}, the $\sum_{\text{cycl}}\sigma^{c,ab}$ spectrum for $H_{\Gamma198}$ to the linear order is shown.
 Clearly, with the linear order expansion of the Hamiltonian, the conductivity is quantized at $2$, the Chern number of the Weyl node.
 While with the second-order expansion, the conductivity shifts away from the integer at higher photon frequency.
 This is due to the nonzero Berry curvature between a pair of bands.
 For injection and shift current, only the interband transitions are considered.
 Thus, we write the Chern number as combination of the Berry curvature between pairs of band.
 Assume only the lowest band is occupied and the bands are indexed from $1$ to $3$ starting from the lowest energy band.
 The Chern number is decomposed into

 where $C_{nm}$ is obtained from the the surface integration of the Berry curvature ($\Omega_{nm}(\theta, \phi)$),